simonluijk/django-apitoken/README.md

-# Django-token
+# Django-apitoken

-**Django app that helps manage geo-coding of model objects.**
+**Django app that helps manage tokens for a RESTfull API.**

 [![build-status-image]][travis]

 # Overview

-Django-token is a django app that helps manage API tokens..
+Django-apitoken is a django app that helps manage API apitokens..

 # Requirements